 AARP also provides a handy bathroom checklist with design instructions which will help seniors and their families make the most appropriate home modification decisions to make it safe to take a bath.

 Hillendale Home Care can also help with bathroom safety for older adults.
 We can provide an in-home safety evaluation and suggestions, and by providing expert, hands-on support at bathtime, can help ensure that seniors remain safe throughout all of their bathroom needs.
 Our elderly personal care is always delivered with the utmost respect and regard for dignity and privacy.
-Contact us at 925.933.8181 to learn more about how a Danville caregiver can help with senior bathroom safety.
+Contact us at 925.933.8181 to learn more about how a caregiver in Pleasanton and surrounding areas can help with senior bathroom safety.
 Click here to view our full service area.